Kiritimati: Other fauna

 The only mammals native to the region are the common Polynesian rat (Rattus exulans) and the goats.
 The rat seems to have been introduced by seafarers many centuries before Cook arrived in 1777 (he mentioned them already being present); goats have been extinct since 14 January 2004.
-Black rats (Rattus rattus) were present at some time, perhaps introduced by 19th century sailors or during the nuclear tests.
+Black rats (Rattus rattus) were present at some time, perhaps introduced by 19th-century sailors or during the nuclear tests.
 They were not able to gain a foothold between predation by cats and competitive exclusion by Polynesian rats, and no black rat population is found on Kiritimati today.

 Up to 2,000 feral cats can in some years be found on the island; the population became established in the 19th century.
 Their depredations seriously harm the birdlife.
 Since the late 19th century, they have driven about 60% of the seabird species from the mainland completely, and during particular dry spells they will cross the mudflats and feast upon the birds on the motus.
 Spectacled tern chicks seem to be a favourite food of the local cat population.
 There are some measures being taken to ensure the cat population does not grow.
-That lowering the cat population by some amount would much benefit Christmas and its inhabitants is generally accepted, but the situation is too complex to simply go and eradicate them outright (which is theoretically possible; see Marion Island) – see below for details.
+That lowering the cat population by some amount would much benefit Christmas and its inhabitants is generally accepted, but the situation is too complex to simply go and eradicate them outright.
 A limited population of feral pigs exists.
 They were once plentiful and wreaked havoc especially on the Onychoprion and noddies.
 Pig hunting by locals has been encouraged, and was highly successful at limiting the pig population to a sustainable level, while providing a source of cheap protein for the islanders.

 There are some "supertramp" lizards which have reached the island by their own means.
 Commonly seen are the mourning gecko (Lepidodactylus lugubris) and the skink Cryptoblepharus boutonii; the four-clawed gecko (Gehyra mutilata) is seen less often.

 There are some crustaceans of note to be found on Kiritimati and in the waters immediately adjacent.
 The amphibious coconut crab (Birgus latro) is not as common as on Teraina.
 Ghost crabs (genus Ocypode), Cardisoma carnifex and Geograpsus grayi land crabs, the strawberry land hermit crab (Coenobita perlatus) are also notable.
 Introduced brine shrimp Artemia salina populate the island's saline ponds.